 All students are required to maintain a current and unencumbered RN license while enrolled at FNU.
 If assignment to a clinical practice site requires that the student practice in another state, then the student is required to meet licensing requirements according to statutes and obtain the appropriate license.

-Limitations to Attending Births while Enrolled in FNU Programs
+Limitations to Attendance at Out of Hospital (OOH) Births While Enrolled in FNU Programs